protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ## What you will learn

-You will learn the basic NFT building blocks from the ground up, such as:
+As we build a minimal version of the [Flowwow NFT pet store][flowwow] together, you will learn the basic NFT building blocks from the ground up.
+Topics include:

  - Smart contracts and the [Cadence language][cadence]
  - User authentication
- - Minting and storing tokens' metadata on [Filecoin/IPFS][nft-storage]
+ - Minting tokens and storing metadata on [Filecoin/IPFS][nft-storage]
  - Transferring tokens

-As we build a minimal version of the [Flowwow NFT pet store][flowwow] together.

 If you would like to go through a structured, step-by-step tutorial, the chapter-by-chapter project is available on [Github][mini-petstore].